All Products

 4. Obtain an activation code or an AccessKey pair.

-• Obtain an AccessKey pair: An AccessKey pair for an Alibaba Cloud account includes an AccessKey ID and an AccessKey secret.
-If you have not created an AccessKey pair, you must create one.
-For more information, see Create an AccessKey pair.
+• Obtain an AccessKey pair: An AccessKey pair consists of an AccessKey ID and an AccessKey secret.
+If you have not created one, see Create an AccessKey pair.

-When a message similar to Import Source Server [s-bp18x8751kgz2oyh****] Successfully! appears, it indicates that the migration source was imported successfully.
+When you receive a message similar to Import Source Server [s-bp18x8751kgz2oyh****] Successfully!, the migration source has been successfully imported.

 This example uses the Linux 64-bit General-purpose Edition.
-If you use a different version of the SMC client, replace the package name in the command with the actual downloaded file name.
+If you use a different version of the SMC client, replace the package name in the command with the name of the file you downloaded.

 tar -zxvf go2aliyun_client.tar.gz